nf-core/eager/docs/usage.md

 ##### `--bwaalnn`

-Defineshow many mismatches from the reference are allowed in a read.
+Defines how many mismatches from the reference are allowed in a read.
 By default set to `0.04` (following recommendations of [Schubert et al. (2012 _BMC Genomics_)](https://doi.org/10.1186/1471-2164-13-178)), if you're uncertain what to set check out [this](https://apeltzer.shinyapps.io/bwa-mismatches/) Shiny App